NordaCelestia/NordaCelestia/README.md

 - 👋 Hi, I’m @NordaCelestia
-- 👀 I’m interested in Designing and playing games,art,designing characters and music
+- 👀 I’m interested in Designing games,characters , making art, and music
 - 🌱 I’m currently learning Java and C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...